bakedpotato0/cs7810-intro-to-ke/project-deliverables/documentation.md

 ## The Overall Knowledge Graph
 ### Namespaces
-* prefix: namespace
-* prefix: namespace
+* prefix: (prefixes to be defined in the repo/OWL)

 ### Schema Diagram
 ![schema-diagram](schema-diagrams/overallSchema(1).png)